jeffrey125/fullstack-food-order/README.md

 - Add Hero Section

-- Add a an exit animation when modal unmounts
+- Add an exit animation when modal unmounts